-- This includes physiatrists who consult on patients throughout the acute care areas of the hospital as well as having responsibilities in the outpatient clinic.
+- This includes physiatrists who consult on patients throughout the acute care areas of the hospital and have responsibilities in the outpatient clinic.
 The doctor reviews all hospital admissions and screens for diagnoses that might require rehabilitation input.

 - Trauma Rehabilitation coordinator.
-This is a person collaborates with the appropriate disciplines in order to coordinate continuity of care for trauma patients within the facility.
-Usually, the trauma rehabilitation coordinator is a registered nurse who facilitates communications between the rehab team and other professionals involved in the care of the patient.
+This is a person who collaborates with the appropriate disciplines to coordinate continuity of care for trauma patients within the facility.
+Usually, the trauma rehabilitation coordinator is a registered nurse who facilitates communications between the rehab team and other professionals involved in the patient's care.
 They review the recommendations of the physiatrist and facilitates the implementation of the recommendations.
 They also coordinate transfers to acute care rehabilitation facilities.

 - Social workers.
-There are social workers who work with the different kinds of trauma, including spinal cord trauma and burn trauma.
+Some social workers work with different kinds of trauma, including spinal cord trauma and burn trauma.
 They help the family and patient with issues that often accompany trauma.
-Families who live out of town may need a place to stay and family conferences may need to be undertaken.
+Families who live out of town may need a place to stay, and family conferences may need to be undertaken.
 Emergency funds for food for the family may be needed.
-The social worker also focuses on discharge planning with an understanding of the issues around insurance coverage for various discharge options.
+The social worker also focuses on discharge planning to understand the issues around insurance coverage for various discharge options.
 Some families need help in arranging for public assistance.

 - Occupational Therapists.
 They evaluate things like feeding, hygiene, grooming, bathing, and dressing the patient.
-They also help with higher order issues like shopping, money management and cooking.
-They help with things like functional transfer training, cognition, sensorimotor function, range of motion, strengthening, and coordination.
+They also help with higher-order issues like shopping, money management, and cooking.
+They help with functional transfer training, cognition, sensorimotor function, range of motion, strengthening, and coordination.
 They assist with issues like splinting, skin protection, edema management, and positioning.
 They intervene in the ICU setting with things that help reduce skin breakdown and joint contractures.

 - Physical therapists.
 They specialize in the musculoskeletal, cardiopulmonary, neurologic, and integumentary systems.
-They provide interventions and education, addressing patient impairments in order to provide maximal functional independence.
-They provide care in the emergency room, intensive care setting, and the postoperative care setting.
-The goal of the physical therapist is to initiate rehabilitative techniques that foster early restoration of maximum function.
+They provide interventions and education addressing patient impairments to provide maximal functional independence.
+They provide care in the emergency room, intensive care setting, and postoperative care setting.
+The physical therapist's goal is to initiate rehabilitative techniques that foster an early restoration of maximum function.
 They also provide mobility training for those injured persons who do not require hospitalization.
-They make recommendations for those who need long term placement because they cannot care for themselves at home.
+They make recommendations for those who need long-term placement because they cannot care for themselves at home.

-- Speech language pathologist.
-These professionals provide diagnostic and rehabilitative services for problems with swallowing, communication, and cognitive problems as they relate to communication.
-The goal is to identify problems affecting a patient’s ability to communicate effectively with family and caregivers and to take in nourishment.
-They provide counseling and education, swallowing therapy, communication therapy and therapy for those who have cognitive communication problems.
-They supply the patient with alternative means of communication when they have dysarthria, ventilator dependent, or nonvocal.
+- Speech-language pathologist.
+These professionals provide diagnostic and rehabilitative services for swallowing, communication, and cognitive problems as they relate to communication.
+The goal is to identify problems affecting a patient’s ability to communicate effectively with family and caregivers and take in nourishment.
+They provide counseling and education, swallowing therapy, communication therapy, and therapy for cognitive-communication problems.
+They supply the patient with alternative means of communication when they have dysarthria, ventilator-dependent, or nonvocal.
 They make recommendations as to whether the patient can have nothing by mouth or need different dietary and liquid textures.

 Rehabilitation begins with a referral to the rehab team.
 Specific therapy orders are written when the patient is physically ready.
-Nurses and physicians are provided with ongoing education on detecting new disabilities and therapists provide nurses with daily reports that explain the interventions being provided.
-Therapists provide education to physicians about the role of therapists, the patient’s progress and follow up therapy needs they may need after discharge.
+Nurses and physicians are provided with ongoing education on detecting new disabilities, and therapists provide nurses with daily reports that explain the interventions being provided.
+Therapists provide education to physicians about therapists' role, the patient’s progress, and follow-up therapy needs they may need after discharge.

-There are consult rounds, in which the physiatrist is involved.
-It includes recommendations from all the different therapy modalities and helps facilitate transfers from the acute part of the hospital to the rehabilitation unit.
+There are consult rounds in which the physiatrist is involved.
+It includes recommendations from all the different therapy modalities and helps facilitate transfers from the hospital's acute part to the rehabilitation unit.

-It is important that all trauma patients have their rehabilitation needs met in a timely fashion by the rehabilitation consult team.
-All members of the rehab team seek to educate their colleagues on other units about rehab services and how to access them.
+All trauma patients must have their rehabilitation needs met in a timely fashion by the rehabilitation consult team.
+All rehab team members seek to educate their colleagues on other units about rehab services and how to access them.
 The trauma rehabilitation coordinator is also in a position to identify patients that may have been overlooked.
-The trauma rehabilitation coordinator screens all ICU trauma admissions, attends care rounds, and communicates with the caregivers of the trauma patients.
-They alert the physiatrists to any additional trauma patients who may need evaluationEvaluation Process
+The trauma rehabilitation coordinator screens all ICU trauma admissions, attends care rounds and communicates with the trauma patients' caregivers.
+They alert the physiatrists to any additional trauma patients who may need evaluation.Evaluation Process

 All therapists do a complete history and systems review before going on to their specific area of expertise.
 From this information, a formal plan of care is developed and interventions identified.
-Reexaminations are conducted at regular intervals and patient outcomes are measured.
+Reexaminations are conducted at regular intervals, and patient outcomes are measured.
 If there is a change in patient status, a full evaluation process may have to be repeated.
-This may identify other consultants which may be necessary in the patient’s care.
+This may identify other consultants who may be necessary for the patient’s care.

 The termination of therapy services is determined by the patient’s progress in meeting their therapy goals.
 Discharge occurs when the patient has met all their goals.
 Patients with some types of trauma may require an annual review to make sure they don’t need any other services.
-Patients with mild communication deficits may require an outpatient evaluation and treatment by a speech language pathologist who will train them in various strategies and recommend return to work issues and community re-entry.
-Discontinuation of services happens when the patient declines continued intervention and is unable to make progress toward anticipated goals and expected outcomes because of medical or psychosocial issues.Occupational Therapy Evaluation
+Patients with mild communication deficits may require an outpatient evaluation and treatment by a speech-language pathologist who will train them in various strategies and recommend returning to work issues and community re-entry.
+Discontinuation of services happens when the patient declines continued intervention and cannot make progress toward anticipated goals and expected outcomes because of medical or psychosocial issues.Occupational Therapy Evaluation

-Occupational therapists take a patient history that includes past and present medical conditions and identify any precautions that could affect functional outcome.
-They take note of any psychosocial, emotional, vocational, and leisure histories that may affect the patient’s goals.
-Preexisting problems can interfere with the new disability and will need to be addressed as part of the evaluation.
+Occupational therapists take a patient history that includes past and present medical conditions and identifies any precautions that could affect functional outcomes.
+They note any psychosocial, emotional, vocational, and leisure histories that may affect the patient’s goals.
+Preexisting problems can interfere with the new disability and need to be addressed as part of the evaluation.

 They determine the level of improvement that can be expected through intervention and the amount of time needed to reach the goal.
 They incorporate the patient’s and family’s goals into the overall goal-setting process.
 They communicate the goals to the patients and family.Physical Therapy Evaluation

 Physical therapists take into account medical history that may impact functional outcomes.
 New and baseline disease processes can impact the therapy treatment plans.
 How pre-existing problems affect new trauma injuries needs to be assessed.
-Activity level prior to admission needs to be determined as this can affect outcomes.
-If the patient was sedentary prior to the injury, they cannot be expected to rise above that level without a great deal of intervention.
+Activity level before admission needs to be determined as this can affect outcomes.
+If the patient was sedentary before the injury, they could not be expected to rise above that level without a great deal of intervention.

-After organizing the available history, a system review is performed.
-Vital signs are taken and lab values reviewed.
-Skin integrity assessment and gross range of motion needs to be assessed along with strength measurements, balance, and coordination testing.
+After organizing the available history, a systematic review is performed.
+Vital signs are taken, and lab values are reviewed.
+Skin integrity assessment and gross range of motion need to be assessed along with strength measurements, balance, and coordination testing.

 Physical therapists use a variety of tests and measurements during their evaluation.
-They may measure things like joint range of motion, muscle performance, motor control, and reflex/sensory integrity.
-On the basis of the evaluation, the physical therapist will make a diagnosis.
-They may make a determination as to the expected level of improvement the patient will make.Speech Language Pathology Evaluation
+They may measure joint range of motion, muscle performance, motor control, and reflex/sensory integrity.
+Based on the evaluation, the physical therapist will make a diagnosis.
+They may decide as to the expected level of improvement the patient will make.Speech-Language Pathology Evaluation

-The communication evaluation looks at things like language, motor speech, reading, writing and functional use of language.
-Communication problems can come from a variety of sources and these must be assessed.
+The communication evaluation looks at things like language, motor speech, reading, writing, and functional language use.
+Communication problems can come from a variety of sources, and these must be assessed.
 Hearing acuity is also important and must be evaluated.
 An audiology evaluation may be in order.

-Based on the medical record review and evaluation, the speech language pathologist identifies the areas of problems and formulates a plan of intervention.
+Based on the medical record review and evaluation, the speech-language pathologist identifies problems and formulates a plan of intervention.
 The plan of care is established is based on the needs of the patient, the prognosis for recovery, and the environment most conducive to recovery.
-Therapy can be instituted at any point along the patient’s recovery.
+Therapy can be instituted at any point along with the patient’s recovery.